-If you are retrieving a record from the database for the purpose of modifying or deleting it, you should declare a read-modify-write cycle at the time that you read the record.
+If you are retrieving a record from the database or a class from the store for the purpose of modifying or deleting it, you should declare a read-modify-write cycle at the time that you read the record.
 Doing so causes DB to obtain write locks (instead of a read locks) at the time of the read.
 This helps to prevent deadlocks by preventing another transaction from acquiring a read lock on the same record while the read-modify-write cycle is in progress.